 My research ambition is to build autonomous agents that can solve a wide variety of complex tasks and continuously learn new ones.
-I believe this calls for decision-making systems that can continually learn state and action abstractions and use them to quickly generalize to new tasks.
-Toward this goal, I work on various aspects of reinforcement learning.
+I believe this calls for decision-making systems that can effectively build on prior knowledge (e.g. large-scale pre-training) and continually learn to generalize to new tasks.
+Towards this goal, I work on various aspects of robotics and reinforcement learning.
+Currently, I am most excited about autonomous improvement of robotic skills and offline-to-online RL.
 I am fortunate to be advised by professor Sergey Levine at UC Berkeley.
 During my undergrad I was advised by professors George Konidaris and Michael Littman at Brown.
 Please check out my selected work below.

 Publications